61 Wet and Wild Outdoor Science Experiments and Activities

 Once you’ve “cleaned up” your water, try testing it to see how clean it really is.
 Then head out to test other types of water.
 Kids will be fascinated to discover what’s in the water in their local streams, ponds, and puddles.
 Water-testing kits are readily available online—try this set available on Amazon.
 (Advanced)

-Learn more: Water Quality at The Homeschool Scientist
+Learn more: Water Quality Experiment

-58. Make rainbow
+58. Make a rainbow

 Spotting a rainbow in the sky is always a magical experience.
 Let kids experiment with different methods to learn how they can create rainbows of their own, anytime they like!
 (Easy)